 Competition and technological changes have substantially altered how voice service is provided to consumers.
 Package plans that include landline telephone and DSL, the increased use of Voice-over Internet Protocol (VoIP) and cable modem voice services, and the predominance of cell phones contribute to a more complex world of consumer protection within the telecommunications industry.
-For more information, please see our main Consumer Information page, or contact us.

 Local Phone Service Competition